varepsilon/clickmodels/README.md

 - `UBM` — attractiveness probabilities `alpha` and position discount parameters `gamma`
 - `DCM` — attractiveness probabilities `alpha` (named as `urlRelevances` in the code) and position discount parameters `gamma`

-## More Details (Metrics)
-For more conceptual details about converting click models into evaluation metrics please refer to [Chuklin, A. et al. 2013.
+For more conceptual details about converting click models into evaluation metrics please refer to the paper [Chuklin, A. et al. 2013.
 Click Model-Based Information Retrieval Metrics.
 SIGIR (2013).](http://ilps.science.uva.nl/biblio/click-model-based-information-retrieval-metrics)

+***

+# Beyond the First Result Page
+If you want to model the clicks beyond the first result page you may want to model pagination button separately.
+We implemented the models described in the paper *A. Chuklin, P. Serdyukov, and M. de Rijke.
+Modeling Clicks Beyond the First Result Page.
+In CIKM.
+ACM, 2013.*.
+Namely, by setting the following config options you will get:

+- `TRANSFORM_LOG = True`, `QUERY_INDEPENDENT_PAGER = False`: `SDBN(P)` model
+- `TRANSFORM_LOG = True`, `QUERY_INDEPENDENT_PAGER = True`: `SDBN(P-Q)` model
+- `TRANSFORM_LOG = False`: reqular `SDBN` model

+Please, refer to the paper for more details.
 ***

 # References